I-Dont-Remember/AnsibleLaptop/README.md

 The Dockerfile is laid out to build a fresh image ready for testing.
 Build it and run `docker run image-name make install` to apply the Ansible playbook.
 In the future it is probably worth switching over to [provision_docker](https://github.com/chrismeyersfsu/provision_docker).
 Other testing strategies are being researched as well and will be added in the coming months.
+There is also a `make test` available if the image is named `ansible-test`

 ###### Notes
-- See main.yml under `laptop` role for reference to run as the user instead of as root
+- See `dotfiles` role for reference to run as the user instead of as root